pbeaman/persistit/doc/Configuration.rst

   ''bufferinventory``: (``com.persistit.Configuration.setBufferInventoryEnabled``)
       If true, Persistit periodically records an inventory of all the buffes in the buffers pools to the System Volume.
-The inventory enables Persistit to pre-load the buffer pools then next time it starts up with approximately the same pages that were present before shutdown.
-To enable buffer pre-loading, the bufferpreload property must also be true.
+The inventory enables Persistit to preload the buffer pools then next time it starts up with approximately the same pages that were present before shutdown.
+To enable buffer preloading, the bufferpreload property must also be true.
 Default value is false.

   ``bufferpreload``: (``com.persistit.Configuration.setBufferPreloadEnabled``)
-      If true, and if a buffer pool inventory was previously recorded, Persistit attempts to "warm up" the buffer pool by pre-loading pages that were present in the buffer pool when Persistit last just down.
+      If true, and if a buffer pool inventory was previously recorded, Persistit attempts to "warm up" the buffer pool by preloading pages that were present in the buffer pool when Persistit last shut down.
 This may allow a freshly started
       Persistit instance to begin service a workload similar to what it had previously been processing without incurring the cost of many random disk reads to load pages.
 Default value is false.